-Comment: In 2022, the Foundation continued its initiative of broadening awareness among government members, conservation partners and supporters of the Foundation's mission and goals, and with the objective of increasing understanding of the Foundation's successes.
-During the 2021 grant application review process each provincial advisory committee also took stock of the good quality funding proposals that they were unable to recommend for funding due to a limited funding pool.
-It is now more clearly understood that the Foundation is able to fund approximately one-half of the high-quality funding proposals it receives.
+Comment: In 2023, the Foundation continued its initiative of broadening awareness among government members, conservation partners and supporters of the Foundation's mission and goals, with the objective of increasing understanding of the Foundation's successes.
+During the 2023 grant application review process each provincial advisory committee also took stock of the good quality funding proposals that they were unable to recommend for funding due to a limited funding pool.
+It is now more clearly understood that the Foundation can only fund approximately one-half of the high-quality funding proposals it receives.
 This factor represents the basis to building support among decision makers for a larger trust fund to better respond to the need for conservation project funding across the five provinces.

 The Foundation has always encouraged its applicants to improve the quality of project proposals to increase their chance of success in a competitive process.
-As a result, today the significant majority of project proposals are of high quality and deserving of funding, limited only by available funding.
+As a result, today, the significant majority of project proposals are of high quality and deserving of funding, limited only by available funding.
 As noted earlier, it is estimated that the current allocation of \$1.5 million is meeting approximately half of the reasonable demand for project funding.
 This factor underpins the proposition that a larger trust fund is necessary to enable the funding of more projects aimed at improving the conservation status of Canadian wild Atlantic salmon populations.

-It is also important to note that the Foundation has developed and maintains excellent partnerships with the Department of Fisheries and Oceans on two major initiatives: 1) a salmon modelling project via the Atlantic Salmon Research Joint Venture, and 2) a review aimed at strengthening community stewardship in Newfoundland and Labrador with DFO Newfoundland and Labrador Region.
+It is also important to note that the Foundation has developed and maintains excellent partnerships with the Department of Fisheries and Oceans with continued communication and ongoing efforts to find better ways to collaborate.